JustynaGacek/dotsAndCrosses/README.md

 # dotsAndCrosses

-The game in Tic-Tac-Toe.
-The players make their move using the terminal comand line.
-Each field of the board has consecutive number from 0 to 8 and the player choose field using one of then.
-In this game there are clear messages, for example when user give bad input.
-If player make mistake, then he has next chance, until good choise.
+The game of Tic-Tac-Toe.
+The players make their moves using comand line.
+Each field of the board has consecutive number from 0 to 8 and the players choose field using one of them.
+Game checks user inputs and gives hints upon finding a wrong one.

-How to use?
-Compile with command: python Game.py

-Nextly, when you start this game, read communicates and follow this rules.
+Just run the file and follow the commands on the screen to play!
+Have fun!